 oA named geographical place where people live (country, state or city).

-oA medical condition which is diagnosed as true or false.
+oA medical condition which can be diagnosed as true or false.

 The prediction's standard error can be seen as the measure with which a value represents the complete population or data.

-Determining if a given standard error is appropriate or not, depends on each specific use case.
+Determining if a given standard error is appropriate, depends on the specific use case.

-For such decision, it is strongly recommended to analyze the data distribution of the attribute to predict.
+For such decision, we recommend that you analyze the data distribution of the attribute to predict.

 The lower the standard error, the better.

-Such standard error applies to attributes whose data type are continuous.
+Standard error applies to attributes with continuous data types.

 Examples of continuous data are usually numeric values, such as: